The Ultimate WordPress Multisite Domain Mapping Guide

 Go to the Domains tab in your Hosting dashboard and then click on the blue Add Domain button.

 Enter your subsite’s custom domain name in the popup.
 I recommend you to tick the Also use www.your-domain.com checkbox here.
-Then hit the Add Domain button.
+And then hit the Add Domain button.

-Once you’ve added the subsite’s custom domain, our system will automatically check whether its DNS records resolve towards your hosting server.
+Once you’ve added the subsite’s custom domain, our system will automatically check whether its DNS records resolve to your hosting server’s IP address.
 If it fails, it’ll try again after a few minutes.
 This will continue until it’s successful.

 If you’re impatient though, you can click the Recheck DNS link to trigger the check manually.